Sheld5/Racetrack_v2/README.md

 1\) Create your own AI class that implements the model.DriverAI interface.

+*Optional: Copy your AI into the resource/ai folder.

-2\) Add your AI to the game in the AI settings by choosing the .java file in the file explorer.
+2\) Start the game and add your AI to the game in the AI settings by choosing the .java file in the file explorer.
+(You can add the same AI more than once.)

-3\) Start the game and all added AIs will control their own cars as long as there are enough cars for them.
+3\) All added AIs will control their own cars as long as there are enough cars for them.
+The rest of the cars will be human-controlled.